Antoinekoe/simon-game/README.md

 [![Simon Game Screenshot](screenshot-git.PNG)]()

-A fun and challenging memory game inspired by the classic **Simon** game.
+FRENCH VERSION - A fun and challenging memory game inspired by the classic **Simon** game.
 This version is built entirely with HTML, CSS, and JavaScript.
 The game shows a growing sequence of colors — your goal is to repeat the sequence correctly.
 One mistake and it's game over!

 ## ✨ Features